Find Affordable College Courses

 ISU Health Professions Master’s Program

-During the 2020-2021 academic year, 195 students graduated with a master's degree in health professions from ISU.
-About 27% were men and 73% were women.
-Nationwide, master's degree programs only see 25% men graduate in health professions each year.
-ISU does a better job at serving the male population as it supports 1% more men than average.
+For the most recent academic year available, 26% of health professions master's degrees went to men and 74% went to women.
+Nationwide, master's degree programs only see 18% men graduate in health professions each year.
+ISU does a better job at serving the male population as it supports 8% more men than average.

 undefined